Refinancing

 • An ARM allows the borrower to take full advantage of the lowest rates without refinancing.
 This means that as the rates drop, so do the monthly payments without having to pay the fees associated with refinancing.

-• New homeowners tend to save more money.
+• New homeowners can save more money initially.

 • With an adjustable rate mortgage, rates can increase at any time during the life of the loan.
 (The sub-prime mortgage crisis is all the evidence you need).

-• Most borrowers find ARMs too difficult to understand, leaving them to the mercy of the lender.
+• Most borrowers find ARMs too difficult to understand, leaving them at the mercy of the lender.

 The more you know about these two refinancing options, the better equipped you will be to decide which one works best for you.